Do you frequently glance around the room, only feel like people staring right at you?

 There’s a good chance that no one is actually staring at you.
 You just think they are because of your own insecurities.

-It’s time to be gentle with yourself and recognise that being imperfect is part of what makes you perfect.
+It’s time to be gentle with yourself and recognize that being imperfect is part of what makes you perfect.

 Now you have a good idea of why people are staring at you, what can you do about it?